Board of Commissioners

 Dr Wayne Ngata, TEC Commissioner

 Wayne is a strong supporter of the revitalisation of te reo Māori and education models that are underpinned by Māori processes.
-He has had a number of academic, management or governance roles particularly as Chair of Te Taumata Aronui (MoE)
+He has had a number of academic, management or governance roles particularly as Chair of Te Taumata Aronui (MoE) and Te Pae Roa.

 Raised in the Tairāwhiti, Wayne resides in Ūawa (Tolaga Bay).
-He is a specialist in Māori literature, specifically Mōteatea, and a long-time practitioner, composer and advocate for haka.
-Wayne is also a practitioner of waka hourua navigation and voyaging, participating in the Te Waka Tapu voyage from New Zealand to Rapanui, and in 2019 had a leadership role in the Tuia 250 commemorative events in New Zealand.
+He is a specialist in Māori literature, specifically mōteatea, and a long-time practitioner, composer and advocate for haka.
+Wayne is also a practitioner and active supporter of waka hourua navigation and voyaging, and is currently secretary of Te Hau Kōmaru National Waka Hourua Charitable Trust.
+He was invested as a Member of the New Zealand Order of Merit in 2020 in recognition of his continuous contribution to Māori and education.

 Kirk Hope, Commissioner, Chair Matai Punaha – Systems Responsiveness Committee